-Anders was born in a musical family in Sweden where his mother was a classical pianist and his father was a jazz musician.
-He has studied classical piano and then his musical interests evolved into progressive rock, such as Yes, Crimson, as well as jazz music as Chic Correa, Bill Evans etc.
+Anders Helmerson was born in a musical family in Sweden where his mother was a piano teacher and his father was a jazz musician.
+Anders has initially studied classical piano.
+However, his primary interests evolved toward progressive rock, such as Yes, King Crimson, as well as jazz music as Chic Correa, Bill Evans etc.

-In 2002, his second album “Fields Of Inertia”, which has been recorded in Brazil and mixed in New York, was released by the Rio based label Som Interior.
+In 2002, his second album “Fields Of Inertia”, which has been recorded in Rio and mixed in New York, was released by the Rio based label Som Interior Artistical Productions.
 Anders has been working in Brazil with Brazilian musicians as Robertimbo Silva and others.
 The outcome was a bowl of prog music and Latin jazz in a rather neo classic mix.
 This was his first experience with digital recording which later made a total revolution in the record industry, maybe for Anders elaborated writing style more to a benefit than a disadvantage.

 After the release, Anders performed the album live as a solo artist and it made him return to Brazil for a tour and it was also performed in many venues around the world.